vbacollective/wasabi/docs/ERRORS.md

 ```

 > [!NOTE]
-> Errors that occur inside registered **extensions** (middleware, protocol handler, or compression handler) are not automatically propagated to the `WasabiError` system.
+> Errors that occur inside registered extensions (middleware, protocol handler, or compression handler) are not automatically propagated to the `WasabiError` system.
 Each extension is responsible for its own error handling.
-The engine itself only reports errors from its own internal operations.
+The engine only reports errors from its own internal operations.

 ## Complete Error Reference